ustream/api-docs/_posts/android/0.6.0/README.md

 * Select Android in the "Platform" drop-down.
 Enter your **Key Hash** and **Google Play Package Name** in the respective fields.

-* After you completed all fields, hit "Save" to generate your Ustream Player SDK for Android credentials.
+* After you completed all fields, hit "Save" to generate your IBM Video Streaming Player SDK for Android credentials.
 Make sure that the "Key Hash" and "Google Play Package Name" are introduced correctly, as you will have no possibility to update them later.
 If you accidentally saved wrong values, start the process from the beginning and create new credentials with the correct values.